September 12, 2025

 • The cerebellum, which helps with timing and coordination (Cortese et al., 2012; Hoogman et al., 2017).

-In addition to these structural differences, ADHD brains also show differences in how efficiently different brain areas work together.
+In addition to these structural differences, ADHD brains also show differences in how efficiently various brain areas work together.
 For example, in a neurotypical brain, the brain smoothly switches between a “resting mode” (used when daydreaming or thinking freely) and a “focus mode” (used when paying attention to a task).
 In ADHD, that switch doesn’t always happen as quickly or effectively.
 As a result, it can be harder to stay focused or shift into a task-ready state when needed (Cortese et al., 2012).

 Team Voices: Here is what one of our providers at Cognito has to say: